 You must keep a record of the following for three years:

-If you plan to hold a raffle with a prize value of over $5,000, you need to apply for a minor gaming permit.
-See Application process and requirements for more information.
+If you plan to hold a raffle with a prize value over $5000 you need to apply for a minor gaming permit.

-A raffle is a lottery where entrants purchase tickets for the chance to win prizes and the proceeds from it go to a charity, sporting or recreational body or a registered political party.
+A raffle is a lottery where entrants purchase tickets for the chance to win prizes.
+The proceeds from it go to a charity, sporting or recreational body or a registered political party.